teao11/School_District_Analysis/README.md

 <img width="924" alt="Screen Shot 2021-05-30 at 5 26 40 PM" src="https://user-images.githubusercontent.com/46773181/120125130-400aa400-c16c-11eb-9f63-93035a437e3c.png">

 As we see above, the overall district was not terribly affected by the data issue.
 This could be due to the fact that the Thomas High School 9th grade makes up a very small % of the overall district population, and that there were few outliers within the 9th grade population that would cause the average to be shifted.

+We do see the total students column reflect the fact that we have removed the 9th Grade class from Thomas High School.

 #### 2) How is the school summary affected